Messier 102: History

 The Messier Catalogue was a list of astronomical objects compiled by Charles Messier between 1771 and 1781, in which he briefly described each object and provided their coordinates on the sky.
 Because Messier was only interested in finding comets, he created this list of non-comet objects that frustrated his hunt for them.
 Astronomer Pierre Méchain collaborated with Messier on the compilation of his list.

 M102 was observed by Méchain in late March or early April 1781 and was added by Messier to the final version of his catalogue published in 1781.
-However, Messier didn't include the coordinates of M102 on his catalogue, leading to confusion about the exact object they observed.
+However, Messier did not include the coordinates of M102 on his catalogue, leading to confusion about the exact object they observed.
 His description of the object was the following:

 In 1783, Méchain retracted his discovery in a letter written to J. Bernoulli and claimed that M102 was actually an accidental duplication of M101 in the catalog.
 This letter was later published twice: First in original French in the Memoirs of the Berlin Academy for 1782, and second in German translation and somewhat rearranged by Johann Elert Bode in the Berliner Astronomisches Jahrbuch for 1786.